togakangaroo/togakangaroo.github.io/_posts/2019-12-02-tdd-with-no-more-tears.md

           - there are no laps
           - when 1s has passed
             - then it reads 11s in main
-            - the are no laps
+            - there are no laps

 Hmm, actually now that I've written it out, a specification oversight becomes obvious.
 What does the main slot read *before* the timer is started?
 We go back to our product owner and the answer we get is slightly surprising, it should only read `0` *after* the timer has been started.
 Therefore